Filtering by: M15

 • Google Calendar ICS

-Subtle Emergences was an immersive, interactive art installation by David Kadish.
-The installation consisted of different elements - kinetic hanging “leaves”, sound-producing pipes, and misting patches - that formed an ecosystem of inorganic beings.
-As people moved about the space, the environment changed, lights waning in some places and waxing in others to reveal new perspectives of the space.
-The space responded to its visitors.
-As lights dim, the leaves slow and sounds rise from the pipes.
-As viewers explored the system, they became part of it.
+Subtle Emergences was inspired by David Kadish’s interest in complex systems and the phenomenon of emergence that they exhibit.
+An immersive, interactive art installation, it comprosed of kinetic hanging “leaves”, sound-producing pipes, and misting patches that formed an ecosystem of inorganic beings.
+As visitors traversed the space, the environment changed, lights waning in some places and waxing in others, to reveal new perspectives of the space.
+As lights dim, the leaves slow and sounds rise from the pipes; as viewers explored the ecosystem, they became part of it.

-Subtle Emergences allowed viewers to embed themselves into a complex, emergent system and explore the relationships that are formed between technology, environment, and ourselves.
-Emergent systems are unpredictable, so Subtle Emergences presents us with an opportunity to develop an embodied understanding of a system which we could not understand by analysis alone.
+Subtle Emergences allowed viewers to embed themselves into a complex, emergent system and explore the relationships between technology, environment, and ourselves.

 Kadish_Image.jpg